 Because animals raised for meat, eggs and dairy represent more than 95% of the animals killed by humans in the United States, protecting farm animals is a major priority of the HSUS.
-Whether it be waging campaigns to persuade corporations to do better when it comes to farm animal welfare standards, partnering with the food service industry in offering more plant-based meals, acting as a scientific resource on farm animal welfare issues, working to pass farm animal protection legislation or pursuing litigation to improve the lives of farm animals, the HSUS is a movement leader when it comes to farm animal advocacy.
+Whether it be waging campaigns to persuade corporations to raise their farm animal welfare standards, partnering with the food service industry in offering more plant-based meals, acting as a scientific resource on farm animal welfare issues, successfully campaigning to pass farm animal protection legislation or pursuing litigation to improve the lives of farm animals, the HSUS is a movement leader when it comes to farm animal advocacy.

 What are some of the biggest problems farm animals face?

-The vast majority of the 10 billion land animals raised for human consumption in the United States are subjected to a number of abuses—many of which would be illegal if forced on dogs or cats.
-Many farm animals are intensively confined in crates, cages or pens so small they can barely move, while others are overcrowded in filthy, barren sheds.
+The vast majority of the more than 9 billion land animals raised for human consumption in the United States are subjected to a number of abuses—many of which would be illegal if forced on dogs or cats.
+Most farm animals are intensively confined in crates, cages or pens so small they can barely move or are overcrowded in filthy, barren sheds.
 Painful physical mutilations are commonly inflicted on farm animals without any anesthesia and most farm animals are selectively bred for unnaturally high rates of production which dramatically decreases their well-being.

 Aren't there laws that protect farm animals from abuse?